 Get creative with your use of chocolate mints with one of the tasty recipes:

-- S’mores cookies – Turn girl scout chocolate thin mint cookies and marshmallows into cute leprechaun hats for St. Patrick’s day with this no bake recipe.
+- S’mores cookies – Turn chocolate thin mint cookies and marshmallows into cute leprechaun hats for St. Patrick’s Day with this no bake recipe.

 - Mint chocolate chip fudge – This tasty fudge recipe is rich with an out of this world taste.
 It’s the stuff that holiday dreams are made of!